MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

   - **Reported by**
   - **Report type**

+  Clicking anywhere in a row other than the check box next to the first column opens a details flyout that contains the following information:

+  - **Email submission details** section

+  The **Go hunt** action for the email submission is also available in the flyout.

 - **Emails** view: You can sort the entries in the details table by clicking on an available column header.
 Select :::image type="icon" source="media/m365-cc-sc-customize-icon.png" border="false"::: **Customize columns** to change the columns that are shown.
 By default, all available columns are selected:
   - **Verdict**
   - **Remediation status**